-A Player is defined as any individual who is participating in any salon regardless of Tier.
-Players are expected to follow a certain code of conduct as well as any rules and laws specific to the region of the salon.
+A Player is defined as any individual who is participating in any event regardless of Tier.
+Players are expected to follow a certain code of conduct as well as any rules and laws specific to the region of the event.